-The Obama administration also supports the Occupy Wall Street (OWS) movement and some of Obama's Marxist associates (Van Jones, SEIU, Media Matters) have been trying to organize and control it for their own purposes.
-The OWS protestors are a mixed bag, but are mostly anti-capitalists, anarchists, anti-globalists and a variety of other sentiments.
-In common, they all demonize the "one percent", i.e., very rich.
-Just as rich capitalists were initially seen as the enemy in Germany, until fascism was instituted, for the OWS protestors, rich capitalists are also seen as the enemy responsible for corrupting the government.
-Interestingly, for some OWS protestors, capitalists are associated with Jews.
+The Obama administration also supported the Occupy Wall Street (OWS) movement and some of Obama's Marxist associates (Van Jones, SEIU, Media Matters) had tried to organize and control it for their own purposes.
+The OWS protestors were a mixed bag, but were mostly anti-capitalists, anarchists, anti-globalists and a variety of other sentiments.
+In common, they all demonized the "one percent", i.e., very rich.
+Just as rich capitalists were initially seen as the enemy in Germany, until fascism was instituted, for the OWS protestors, rich capitalists were also seen as the enemy responsible for corrupting the government.
+Interestingly, for some OWS protestors, capitalists were associated with Jews.

 As for other enemies, Democrats, as well as Republicans, have consistently used the threat of drugs, communism and Islamic terrorism to justify domestic and national security measures that diminish our liberties.
 Despite Obama's promises while campaigning to end national security abuses, his administration has actually worsened them.